cs2113-s25/cs2113-s25.github.io/syllabus.md

 ### Diversity and Inclusion

-It is our intent to present materials and activities that are respectful of: age, race, ethnicity, country of origin, language, religion, spiritual practice, sexual orientation, gender identity or expression, introversion/extroversion personality dimensions, and socioeconomic and mental/physical status.
 All people have the right to be addressed and referred to in accordance with their personal identity.
 In this class, we will have the chance to indicate the name that we prefer to be called and, if we choose, to identify pronouns with which we would like to be addressed.
 I will do my best to address and refer to all students accordingly and support classmates in doing so as well.

 For more resources, see the [CS Dept JEDI homepage](https://www.cs.seas.gwu.edu/justice-equity-diversity-and-inclusion-jedi-committee).